contextio/contextio-ios/README.md

 ## Requirements

-`CIOAPIClient` requires either iOS 7.0 and above, or Mac OS 10.9.
+`CIOAPIClient` requires either iOS 7.0 and above or Mac OS 10.9 or above.

 ## Acknowledgements

-Thanks to [Kevin Lord](https://github.com/lordkev) who wrote the original version of thislibrary, [Sam Soffes](https://github.com/soffes) for [sskeychain](https://github.com/soffes/sskeychain), and TweetDeck for [TDOAuth](https://github.com/tweetdeck/tdoauth) which is used for the OAuth signature generation in CIOAPIClient.
+Thanks to [Kevin Lord](https://github.com/lordkev) who wrote the original version of this library, [Sam Soffes](https://github.com/soffes) for [sskeychain](https://github.com/soffes/sskeychain), and TweetDeck for [TDOAuth](https://github.com/tweetdeck/tdoauth) which is used for the OAuth signature generation in CIOAPIClient.

 ## License